 Vincenzo Paparelli: Death in the Terrace

-October 28th 1979 was a gloomy fall day by all accounts.
+October 28th, 1979 was a gloomy fall day by all accounts.
 A leaden grey sky threatened rain.
-It was also derby day in Rome.
+It was also Derby day in Rome.
 The Capital derby is one of the most passionately felt and hotly contested in the world, certainly the most volatile in Italy.
-On that day, Vincenzo Paparelli, 33-year-old father of two, mechanic by trade and Laziale was in the stands for the match with his wife Wanda.
+On that day, Vincenzo Paparelli, 33-year-old father of two, a mechanic by trade and Laziale was in the stands for the match with his wife Wanda.
 He had been given the ticket by his brother who could not make it.
 He sat in the Curva Nord eating a sandwich an hour before kickoff.

 In the lead up to the match, as both fans traded insults, Roma fans in the Curva Sud launched two nautical flares in the direction of the Lazio fans at the opposite end.
 Neither hit their intended targets.
-The third, traversed the entire field from end to end and hit Vincenzo Paparelli directly in the left eye.
+The third traversed the entire field from end to end and hit Vincenzo Paparelli directly in the left eye.
 The man slumped over, blood splattering on several of the fans immediately around him including his wife who cried frantically for help.
 Witnesses say that as fans attempted to escape in panic one stepped forward and attempted unsuccessfully to extricate the flare.
 Other accounts say his wife attempted to pull the flare out herself.
-In a gruesome scene, bystanders described how the flare, which had penetrated through to Paparelli’s brain continued to smoulder as the he lay dying – his wife begging him to stay alive – “You can’t die Vincenzo, you can’t leave me alone!
+In a gruesome scene, bystanders described how the flare, which had penetrated through to Paparelli’s brain continued to smoulder as he lay dying – his wife begging him to stay alive – “You can’t die, Vincenzo, you can’t leave me alone!
 We have two children.”
 A doctor who attempted to save Paparelli’s life described the carnage as something unseen even on a battlefield.
-An article two days later in il Messaggero described the flare as more of a “mini-bazooka”.
+An article two days later in Il Messaggero described the flare as more of a “mini-bazooka”.

 The game went on despite chaos in the stands.
 Lazio fans repeatedly tried to invade the pitch and stop the match.
 Projectiles of every kind rained down.
 Police struggled to keep order.
 Only the intervention of Lazio captain Pino Wilson and Bruno Giordano managed to calm the most inflamed Lazio fans enough to persuade them to finish the game.
 They feared that stopping the game would only lead to an eruption of violence outside the stadium.